-In the URL targeting section, choose substring match and enter the portion of the URL that is guaranteed to be the same across the desired set of pages.
+In URL Targeting, select Substring match from the dropdown and enter the portion of the URL that is guaranteed to be the same across the desired set of pages (for example,

-This will ensure that the experiment will run on any URL that has the string
+This ensures that the experiment will run on any URL that has the string

-If your product pages do not have a common URL structure, you may need to use custom tags instead of a substring match.
+If your product pages do not have a common URL structure, consider using Custom Tags instead of a substring match.

-You want to run a sitewide navigation bar change across all the main pages on your site.
-However, there is a sub-set of “news” pages that do not follow your site’s standard layout, so you want to exclude these page from the experiment.
+You want to run a site-wide navigation bar change across all the main pages on your site.
+However, a subset of “news” pages do not follow your site’s standard layout, so you want to exclude these “news” pages from the experiment.

 You know that the “news” pages all have a URL that begins with